-Food service for students and employees will continue in a reduced capacity, including a Grab-N-Go packaged food option, and will be available Monday through Friday.
-All Campus Cafe and Stormer Cafe sites have taken the following precautions to mitigate risk of COVID-19.
+Food service for students and employees will continue in a reduced capacity during the Spring semester, including Grab-N-Go packaged food option, and will be available Monday through Friday at the Downtown and Oak Creek, and Mequon Campuses.
+All Campus Cafe and Stormer Cafe sites have taken precautions to mitigate risk of COVID-19.